 1. Timing

-Your content isn’t the only thing that sends a message; when you choose to send an email sends an important message too.
-If you’re responding to a time-sensitive email, faster is often better; however, remember to respect business hours for general emails.
+Your content isn't the only thing that sends a message; when you choose to send an email, you also send an important message.
+If you're responding to a time-sensitive email, speed is often beneficial; however, remember to observe standard business hours for general emails.

 Some people might feel obligated to respond to emails sent after work hours and can resent the fact that you're emailing them during their evening family time.
 Just because you might work in the evening doesn't mean everyone does (consider different time zones as well).

-Tip: Some email programs, like Microsoft Outlook, allow you to schedule emails for a later date, which is useful if you write an email at night, but want to schedule it for the morning.
+Tip: Some email programs, such as Outlook, allow you to schedule emails for a later date, which is helpful if you write an email at night but want to send it in the morning.

 2. Don't skip the subject line

-Be mindful that some people receive hundreds of emails each day, and email overload is a real problem, which means emails without clear or compelling subject lines can get lost in the mix.
-To ensure your email isn’t skipped over, make your subject line clear and short so that it’s easy to understand what the email is about.
+Be mindful that some people receive hundreds of emails each day, and email overload is a real problem.
+This means that emails without clear or compelling subject lines can get lost in the mix.
+To ensure your email isn't overlooked, keep your subject line clear and concise so that it's easy to understand what the email is about.

 Example: